 6. Be up and about

-Just like pursuing a hobby, being up and about can actually help fill up that void after a breakup.
-Believe it or not, shopping, outings with friends and going to the movies are all great stress busters that can help elevate your mood.
+Just like pursuing a new hobby, being up and about can actually help fill that void after a breakup.
+Fill that empty space in your heart by going out with friends.
+This can instantly elevate your mood.
 If you want to stop feeling numb and empty after a breakup, taking your mind off that reality is important.
-Indulging in some fun, light-hearted moments allows for just that to happen.
+Indulging in some fun, light-hearted moments allows for that to happen.

-That’s why the post-breakup phase is the right time to enroll for new courses or take exams that help you inch closer to your professional goals.
+That’s why the post-breakup and post-grieving phase is the right time to enroll in new courses or take exams that help you advance toward your professional goals.
 Challenge yourself.
-Step out of your comfort zone of not wanting to do anything and work toward trying your hand at everything you’ve been meaning to do.
+Step out of your comfort zone and try your hand at everything you’ve been meaning to do.
 When working on self-improvement, keep the following things in mind:

 8. Embrace your loneliness

 When you’re fresh out of a relationship, loneliness can seem all-consuming.
-From losing appetite after a breakup to not wanting to get out of bed, spending sleepless nights pining for your ex or crying yourself to sleep every night – these are all an outcome of the loneliness you’re reeling under.
+From losing appetite after a breakup to not wanting to get out of bed, spending sleepless nights pining for your ex, crying yourself to sleep every night, or even feeling “homesick,” – these are all the outcomes of the loneliness you’re reeling under.

 9. Seek professional help